Tehachapi Energy Storage Project

 Utility-scale battery energy storage system in California, U.S.

-The Tehachapi Energy Storage Project (TSP) was a 8MW/32MWh lithium-ion battery-based grid energy storage system at the Monolith Substation of Southern California Edison (SCE) in Tehachapi, California, sufficient to power between 1,600 and 2,400 homes for four hours.
+The Tehachapi Energy Storage Project (TSP) was a 8MW/32MWh lithium-ion battery-based grid energy storage system at the Monolith Substation of Southern California Edison (SCE) in Tehachapi, California, California, United States.
+It has the capacity to power between 1,600 and 2,400 homes for four hours.
 At the time of commissioning in 2014, it was the largest lithium-ion battery system operating in North America and one of the largest in the world.
 TSP is considered to be a modern-day energy storage pioneer with significant accomplishments that have proven the viability of utility-scale energy storage using lithium-ion technology.
 While originally envisioned as a research and development project, TSP operated as a distribution-level resource for SCE and for calendar year 2020, SCE reported that TSP operated in the wholesale energy market with revenue exceeding operating and maintenance costs.
 In 2021, SCE began the decommissioning of TSP, which was followed by formal decommissioning by state regulators in 2022.
 The physical dismantlement of TSP is expected to be completed by the end of 2022.